Aruiz99/CatGrowing/README.md

 ---

 CatGrowing is a **QGIS Processing** plugin that implements a histogram‑based *region‑growing* algorithm.
-Starting from user‑supplied vector *seed* polygons and a categorical raster, the tool expands each seed until the surrounding landscape diverges (according to the **Orloci Córd distance**) beyond a user‑defined threshold.
+Starting from user‑supplied vector *seed* polygons and a categorical raster, the tool expands each seed until the surrounding landscape diverges (according to the **Orloci Chord distance**) beyond a user‑defined threshold.

 This tool is particularly useful for **delineating spatial regions of similar categorical composition**, such as ecological patches, land systems, or any application requiring cluster growth in categorical maps.